rcsb/mmtf/spec.md

 *Type*: `Array` of `entity` entries.
 An `entity` object has four fields, `chainIndexList` of type `Array`, `description` of type `String`, `type` of type `String` and `sequence` of type `String`.

 *Description*: List of unique molecular entities within the structure.
-The values in `chainIdList` must correspond with each of the chains in the top-level `chainIdList` field that represent instances of that entity.
+The indices in `chainIndexList` point to chain data in e.g. the top-level `chainIdList` field, each entry represents an instance of that entity.
 The entity `type` must be `polymer`, `non-polymer` or `water`.
 A `description` text can be included for each `entity`.

 *Vocabulary*: Known values for the entity field `type` from the [mmCIF dictionary](http://mmcif.wwpdb.org/dictionaries/mmcif_pdbx.dic/Items/_entity.type.html) are `macrolide`, `non-polymer`, `polymer`, `water`.